cosmos/sdk-tutorials/connecting-to-testnet/using-cli.md

 # Using the CLI

+By completing the steps in [Building and Starting a Full Node](./building-binary.md), you have successfully:

+- [Built](./building-binary.md) your node's binary `gaiad`
+- Initialized the node with `gaiad init`
-After [building](./building-binary.md) node's binary `gaiad` and initializing the node with `gaiad init`, you can use the binary to interact with the testnet by running a full node locally or through public endpoints.
+- Started the node with `gaiad start`

+Now you can use the binary to interact with the testnet by running a full node locally or by using public endpoints.

 ## Creating a Key Pair

+Create a key pair for user alice:

 ```
 gaiad keys add alice